Bill of sale: The conditional bill of sale

-Bills of sale in England and Wales
+England and Wales

 Historical perspective

-Bills of sale have existed at common law since at least the Middle Ages, when they were most commonly used commercially in the shipping industry.
+Bills of sale have existed at common law since at least the Middle Ages when they were most commonly used commercially in the shipping industry.
 As the general population began to own more personal goods in the Victorian era, bills of sale came to be used as a form of consumer credit.
-Lenders would extend credit on the security of:all and every the household goods, furniture, plate, linen, china, books, stock in trade, brewing utensils and all the effects.Most often, people would grant bills of sale over their goods as security for a loan.
+Lenders would extend credit on the security of:

+Most often, people would grant bills of sale over their goods as security for a loan.
 Borrowers would transfer ownership of their goods to the lender, while retaining possession of them when making repayments.
 When the loan was repaid, the borrower would regain ownership.
 Bills of sale used in this way are known as "security bills".

 Sometimes, bills of sale would transfer ownership outright, such as when a person sold their goods to another while retaining possession.
 Bills of sale used for purposes other than borrowing money are known as "absolute bills".